psu-db/dynamic-extension/README.md

 `bin/benchmarks/`.

 ## Available Benchmarks
-At present there are several benchmarks available in `benchmarks/`.
-Not every benchmark has been updated to build with the current version; these can be found in `benchmarks/old-bench/`.
+The benchmarks relevant to the 2024 VLDB submission are located in `benchmarks/vldb`, and various other benchmarks are in `benchmarks`.
+The majority of the benchmark suite used for creating the figures in the VLDB submission can be run using the `bin/scripts/run_benchmarks.sh` script, which should be updated first with the locations of the desired data and query files.
+The main benchmark not automatically run by this script is `bin/benchmarks/ts_parmsweep`, which should be updated (by editing `benchmarks/vldb/ts_parmsweep`) to reflect the parameter values to test, and then run manually as desired.

 Most of the benchmarks will display a help message, showing what arguments they expect, if you run them without any arguments, or with the wrong number of arguments.

 ## Unit Tests
 While test coverage is not perfect yet, there are some basic unit tests in